 When it comes to taking advantage of a boost in oil prices the quickest, companies with the largest number of drilled but uncompleted wells (DUCs) stand to gain the most.

 Some of those companies include: Range Resources Corp.
-(NYSE:RRCC), Cabot Oil & Gas Corp.
+(NYSE:RRCB), Cabot Oil & Gas Corp.
 (NYSE:COGC), EQT Corp.
 (NYSE:EQTC), Marathon Oil.
 Corp.
 (NYSE:MROC), Chesapeake Energy Corp.
-(NYSE:CHKC), EOG Resources Inc. (NYSE:EOGC), Concho Resources Inc. (NYSE:CXOC), Energen Resources Corp.
+(NYSE:CHKB), EOG Resources Inc. (NYSE:EOGC), Concho Resources Inc. (NYSE:CXOC), Energen Resources Corp.
 (NYSE:EGNC), Occidental Petroleum Corp.
-(NYSE:OXYC), Exxon Mobil Corp.
+(NYSE:OXYD), Exxon Mobil Corp.
 (NYSE:XOMD) and Continental Resources Inc.

 The fact a company has DUCs is no guarantee of future success.
 Overall financial health is critical no matter what.
 Generally speaking investment in oil is a long-term commitment.
 Rising prices now are no guarantee of rising prices in the future.